CLICK HERE FOR HARD CASE CRIME T-SHIRTS,

 —Neal Pollack in The Stranger

-"The art perfectly captures the era — if I didn’t know better, I would have sworn it was from one of the old publishing houses.
+"The art perfectly captures the era—if I didn't know better, I would have sworn it was from one of the old publishing houses.
 I am very impressed."

 —Donald Hamilton, creator of Matt Helm

-Hard Case Crime is dedicated to reviving the vigor and excitement, the suspense and thrills — the sheer entertainment — of the golden age of paperback crime novels, both by bringing back into print the best work of the pulp era and by introducing readers to new work by some of today's most powerful writers and artists.
-Determined detectives and dangerous women...fortune hunters and vengeance seekers...ingenious criminals and men on the run for their lives...Hard Case Crime novels offer everything you want from a great story, all in handsome and affordable mass-market editions.
+Hard Case Crime is dedicated to reviving the vigor and excitement, the suspense and thrills—the sheer entertainment—of the golden age of paperback crime novels, both by bringing back into print the best work of the pulp era and by introducing readers to new work by some of today's most powerful writers and artists.
+Determined detectives and dangerous women...fortune hunters and vengeance seekers...ingenious criminals and men on the run...Hard Case Crime novels offer everything you want from a great story, all in handsome and affordable editions.

 "They do write 'em like they used to."